-This quick formatting allows team members, and other stakeholder to manage the PPM views quickly and easily, without having to bring in the Project Server Administrator to build new or customized views for them.
-I remember after one migration from a 2007 PPM environment to a 2010 environment, the Project Server Administrators were excited at how little they had to tweak and fine tune views for end users.
-By a little end user training, it saved them hours weekly adjusting and helping fine tune the views for specific stakeholders.
-The end users were happier and so were the administrators, who now could focus on some of the Business Intelligence and other new features the PPM 2010 enabled.
+This quick formatting allows team members and other stakeholders to manage the PPM views quickly and easily, without having to bring in the Project Server administrator to build new or customized views for them.
+After one migration from a 2007 PPM environment to a 2010 environment, the Project Server administrators were excited at how little they had to tweak and fine-tune views for end users.
+A little end user training saved the administrators hours weekly adjusting and helping adjust views for specific stakeholders.
+The end users were happier and so were the administrators, who now could focus on some of the BI and other new features enabled by PPM 2010.

-This isn’t the only component that allows the business users the ability to customize pages.
-When a business user or stakeholder goes to a project workspace or essentially a SharePoint site dedicated for a project, they also have the ability to custom tailor that page to their personal view.
+Other components also allow business users to customize pages.
+When business users or stakeholders go to a project workspace or essentially a SharePoint site dedicated for a project, they also can custom tailor that page to their personal view.

-Again, this doesn’t meant that they are able to add or change the SharePoint objects associated with that site, it means that they can hide or unclutter the page in order to help them see or get to the most important content they are looking for.
+Again, this doesn’t meant that they are able to add or change the SharePoint objects associated with that site; they just can hide or unclutter the page in order to help them see or get to the most important content they are looking for.

-Many organizations choose to disable this ability, but the ones that provide a little training around this feature, find that the stakeholders tend to prefer tuning the content for their viewing and or relative to the size of their screen resolution.
+Many organizations choose to disable this ability, but the ones that provide a little training around this feature find that the stakeholders tend to prefer tuning the content for their viewing and/or relative to the size of their screen resolution.

-What is nice about this feature is that with a click, the business user can reset the page back to the way that it was created, or updated to by the Project Site owner or SharePoint administrator.
+What is nice about this feature is that with a click, business users can reset the page back to its original view or how it was updated by the Project site owner or SharePoint administrator.

 Active Updating as Users Can Tag and Rate Content

 Social tags enable users to tag and track the information they are most interested in.
-Users can also leave impromptu notes on profile pages of a MySite website or any SharePoint Server page.
-You can now tag any source on the internet (or intranet) which has a URL.
-This is stored in your tags section on your MySite, and also appears in your Activity Feed.
-Other users can also post notes relating to your tag, which effectively creates a discussion board around the tagging activity, allowing conversations around something that has been tagged.
+Users can also leave impromptu notes on profile pages of a MySite Web site or any SharePoint Server page.
+You can now tag any source on the Internet (or intranet) that has a URL.
+This tag is stored in your tags section on your MySite and also appears in your activity feed.
+Other users can post notes relating to your tag, which effectively creates a discussion board around the tagging activity, allowing conversations around something that has been tagged.

-Now, one of the key points is Security Trimming.
-Let’s take this example: what happens if you Tag a document that someone else doesn't have access to?
-Social tagging uses the Search Index to provide security trimming on content that is stored in SharePoint.
-This provides the capability for senior managers to tag confidential documents but those tags are not visible to anyone who doesn't have read-access to the document.
+One of the key points of tagging is security trimming.
+Let’s take this example: What happens if you tag a document that someone else doesn't have access to?
+Social tagging uses the search index to provide security trimming on content that is stored in SharePoint.
+It enables senior managers to tag confidential documents, but those tags are not visible to anyone who doesn't have read access to those documents.
+[AU: insert text refs. to both figures] The next two examples illustrate the tagging or the adding of meta data to any SharePoint object so that it can be found via search or the web crawler search features enabled in SharePoint.

-Figure 7.10: Project Server 2010 Tagging using SharePoint (Source: Advisicon) [07-10-projectServer2010TaggingUsingSharePoint.tif]
+Figure 7.10 Project Server 2010 Tagging Using SharePoint [07-10-projectServer2010TaggingUsingSharePoint.tif]

+Source: Advisicon

-Figure 7.11: Project Server 2010 Tagging Notes Example (Source: Advisicon) [07-11-projectServer2010TaggingNotesExample.tif]
+Figure 7.11 Project Server 2010 Tagging Notes Example [07-11-projectServer2010TaggingNotesExample.tif]

+Source: Advisicon

-On top of this is a Ratings feature, where you can rate content within SharePoint lists.
-This means that SharePoint 2010 now has social feedback functionality, in that you can tag and rate content and other people can interact with that “tag” creating a discussion.
+On top of this is a Ratings feature, where users can rate content within SharePoint lists.
+Thus, SharePoint 2010 now has social feedback functionality, in that you can tag and rate content and other people can interact with that tag, creating a discussion.
+The following examples illustrate the ability to rate content.
+This will become more important as social media and new sorting, ranking and search features are being used by organizations.
+[AU: insert text refs. to both figures]